-Ironically I think to see what is below ground leaders need to be good listeners.
+In order to see what is below the ground leaders need to be good listeners.

 Shoots are signs of life, the first-fruits of growth, an indication that something is working, but they present leaders as gardeners with one of their biggest challenges – how and when to respond to growth with staking and pruning.
-Staking being a metaphor for coaching, pruning being a metaphor for feedback in the form of what I think of as “stop” as well as “start and continue”.
+Staking being a metaphor for coaching, pruning being a metaphor for feedback in the form of as “stop” as well as “start and continue”.
 Here the leader as gardener becomes leader as coach, a rare beast indeed and sadly and badly missed in business.
-I think one of the biggest mistakes a leader can make is to fail to coach and fail to provide early feedback.
-I say early feedback because the longer you leave it the more radical and painful it is to give and receive feedback.
-I suspect the reluctance to coach and provide feedback is fuelled by two things: A lack of competency and courage in giving feedback and a concern that coaching equals controlling.
+Perhaps one of the biggest mistakes a leader can make is to fail to coach and fail to provide early feedback.
+Why?
+Because the longer you leave it the more radical and painful it is to give and receive feedback.
+Maybe the reluctance to coach and provide feedback is fuelled by two things: A lack of competency and courage in giving feedback and a concern that coaching equals controlling.

 Fruit is arguably the ultimate expression of growth in the garden.
 It speaks of the health of what’s planted and the vitality of the environment.
 It also validates identity – apple trees produce apples …